 I’ve had complaints from the cousins that my raisin wine makes them sleepy, lethargic, drowsy, aamlela, and so on.
 But that hasn’t stopped them from drinking it! 😉

-Note: I say currant wine or raisin wine interchangeably because I use the same recipe for both these sweet wines.
-So whether you have access to raisins or currants, either will work, and your wine will turn out like a sweet port wine.
+Note: I say currant wine or raisin wine interchangeably because we use the same recipe for both these sweet wines.
+So whether you have access to raisins or sultanas or kismis or currants, either will work, and your wine will turn out like a sweet port wine.
 If you want the recipe for a fruit wine, we’ve got the pineapple wine recipe up on the blog too.
+Or if you want something spicy, try our ginger wine recipe.

 Before we start with the recipe though, please note that here in Mumbai, we’re allowed to make wine or beer at home as long as it’s for personal consumption.
 Just remember to check the legal requirement in your state or country before attempting to make wine at home.